predictiple/VelociraptorCompetition/README.md

 We have embedded the 2 Yara rules inside the artifact parameters, however if we needed to use a more extensive list of Yara rules then would be impractical to put them inside the artifact definition.
 In that situation there are several alternatives:
 1. store the rules in a separate file that could be added to the Velociraptor tool inventory and treated as a non-executable tool.
 2. host a rules file on a web server and retrieve it on the client using the `http_client()` function.
-3. store the rules in a dedicated artifact and export it using the [export/imports](https://github.com/Velocidex/velociraptor/pull/1087) feature.
-This approach apparently doesn't work when the `exports` section is in an artifact which is being called from another artifact using the Artifacts plugin, so it would not work if we called `Custom.Client.FindByMagics` from `System.VFS.DownloadFile` via the VFS browser GUI.
-I should probably log an issue about that... anyway for that reason we have just kept it simple and embedded the 2 rules as an artifact parameter.
+3. store the rules in a dedicated artifact and export it using the [export/imports](https://github.com/Velocidex/velociraptor/pull/1087) feature. ~~This approach apparently doesn't work when the `exports` section is in an artifact which is being called from another artifact using the Artifacts plugin, so it would not work if we called `Custom.Client.FindByMagics` from `System.VFS.DownloadFile` via the VFS browser GUI.
+I should probably log an issue about that...~~ (note: this is fixed in [https://github.com/Velocidex/velociraptor/pull/1299](#1299), so it will be possible from v0.6.2). anyway for that reason we have just kept it simple and embedded the 2 rules as an artifact parameter.

 ***